JamerSC/test-springboot-app/README.md

+# test-springboot-app
+# Testing for new features
+# Open Source Libraries
-# testapp-springboot-spring-mvc
+# Integration
-Testapp - Functional, library, &amp; other integration for testing.